 If his intelligence is correct, Chinese manpower did not total anywhere near a million men, nor even near 500,000 men, but only 285,000 plus 150,000 North Koreans.
-In addition, the Chinese, for the continuation of the offen- | according to Willoughby, lacked . fire-power, air strength, artillery, could not travel with any speed. while their high command, being "stereotyped," could not regroup easily to take advantage of the U. N. retreat.
+In addition, the Chinese, for the continuation of the offen- according to Willoughby, lacked . fire-power, air strength, artillery, could not travel with any speed. while their high command, being "stereotyped," could not regroup easily to take advantage of the U. N. retreat.

 These are some of the facts which don't show up in the press dispatches from Tokyo.
-The inescapable conclusion is that either Willoughby is wrong or the Mac-Arthur press communiques have been deceiving the American p...blic.
+The inescapable conclusion is that either Willoughby is wrong or the Mac-Arthur press communiques have been deceiving the American p~blic.

-Copyright.
-1950, the Bell Syndicate, Inc.
+Copyright, 1950, the Bell Syndicate, Inc.

-Since his early December esumate, General Willoughby has increased his figures on Chinese over-all strength.
+Since his early December esu-mate, General Willoughby has increased his figures on Chinese over-all strength.
 But even the revised figures do not materially change the picture.
-He now estimates that the total Chinese strength in Korea facing not only the Eighth Army, but previously facing the Tenth Corps around the Hungnam beachhead, is 285,000 plus 150,000 North Koreans
+He now esti-mates that the total Chinese strength in Korea facing not only the Eighth Army, but previously facing the Tenth Corps around the Hungnam beachhead, is 285,000 plus 150,000 North Koreans.
 The size of the U. N. forces is a military secret.
 But it can be stated that they are somewhat more than the Chinese strength.

-It is supposed to require a manpower superiority of 3 to 1 to launch a successful offensive.
-Furthermore, it is an indisputable fact that we have complete control of the air while the Chinese have almost no artillery except that captured from us.
-Thus, even assuming the Willoughby estimates are considerably off, the Pentagon is puzzled over our precipitious 120-mile retreat.
-The immediate retreat is, of course, explained by the fact that we were spread too thin, but not the continued 120-mile retreat.
+It is supposed to require a mansuperiority of 3 to 1 to launch a successful offension Furthermore, it is an indisputable fact that we have complete control of the air while the Chinese have almost no artillery except that captured from us.
+Thus, even assuming the Willoughby esti-mates are considerably off, the Pentagon is puzzled over our pre-cipitious 120-mile retreat.
+The spread too thin, but not the con-tinued 120-mile retreat.
+Poor Chinese Weapons immediate retreat is, of course, explained by the fact that we were army, but it has been about the average Chinese armament.
+Chinese troops have had no means of carrying ammunition other than ox or mule carts, and each man goes into battle with most of his ammunition on him, plus his rice for the next few days.
+Another of Willoughby's ligence cables to Washington about mid-December is interesting: "Lack of CCF on Eighth Army front.
+Due to deep withdrawal executed by Eighth Army, it is evident that enemy, lacking any great degree of mobility, has been unable to regain contact."
+This is interpreted in the Pentagon as saying that the Chinese, tion, were unable to keep up with the fast retreat of the Eighth Army.
+In other words, we failed to keep contact with the enemy, one of the fundamental rules of military strategy.
+Another of General Willoughby's reports at about the same time, states: "Those well-versed in Chinese military operations stress an inherent lack of elasticity in planning and similar inelasticity in staff and command structure.
+Such deficiencies can only result in stereotyped campaigns, and hold lacking any means of transportaoffensive action to slow succession of limited objectives.
+"It follows, then," continued "that CCF General Willoughby, high command, being unable to predict degree of success for his initial offensive of November 28, was confronted by the problem of immediately realigning his forces

-Poor Chinese Weapons
+The

-In mid-December, General Willoughby cabled the following description of Chinese, arms equipment: "Battalion CCF Army with three grenades and rifle or Russian submachine gun per man and 300 North Korean army stragglers crossed Taedong."

-In other words, each Chinese soldier had no more than three hand grenades and a rifle or submachine gun.
-This is extremely light firepower for an attacking army, but it has been about the average Chinese armament.
-Chinese troops have had no means of carrying amhunition other than ox or mule carts, and each man goes into battle with most of his ammunition on him, plus his rice for the next few days.
+In mid-December, General Wil loughby cabled the following de-scription of Chinese arms equip-ment: "Battalion CCF Army with three grenades and rifle or Russian submachine gun per man and 300 North Korean army glers crossed Taedong."
+In other words, each Chinese soldier had no more than three hand grenades and a rifle or sub-machine gun.
+This is extremely light firepower for an attacking